arksys-os/affinity-on-linux/README.md

 > [!NOTE]
 > If you want Affinity Photo under Arch you can just run [affinity-photo-wine-rum-archlinux.sh](./scripts/affinity-photo-wine-rum-archlinux.sh) or try the [arch PKGBUILD](./arch-affinity-photo/), but you need the 'WinMetada' dir.

-- For Affinity apps under Arch, Debian, Fedora or OpenSUSE download and execute the script [affinity-wine-rum.sh](./scripts/affinity-wine-rum.sh) running `sh ./scripts/affinity-wine-rum.sh`.
+- For the Affinity suite apps under Arch, Debian, Fedora or OpenSUSE download and execute the script [affinity-wine-rum.sh](./scripts/affinity-wine-rum.sh) running `sh ./scripts/affinity-wine-rum.sh`.

 <details>
   <summary>